DebasishDhal/Thesis_Repository/README.md

    <img src= "results/cloudsat/cloudtypedistribution/fullyearcloudtypemap.png" alt = "Distribution of different cloud types as a function of Latitude">
 </p>

-(Note that the CloudSat orbit scans only a very tiny section of the atmosphere at a time.
-We have assumed that taking a large number (a full year) of observed data points will get us an image that is resembles the true nature of earth's atmosphere).
+**Note 1** - The CloudSat orbit scans only a very tiny section of the atmosphere at a time.
+We have assumed that taking a large number (a full year) of observed data points will get us an image that is resembles the true nature of earth's atmosphere.

+**Note 2** - Visit the folders to get more information from their own readme files

 # Tech Stack
 - Python, Fortran